Success: Debut historical novel The Girl from Munich, published by Simon and Schuster.

 “I was worried they wouldn’t like it and hadn’t worked out what I would do next if they didn’t want it.
 Another part of me was happy to wait because if they did take on the novel, I knew that my life would change dramatically and the thought of a new career and all that went with it was scary too.”

-As we now know, Tania’s life was about to change, because Simon and Schuster not only offered her a contract for The Girl from Munich but also its sequel.
+As we now know, Tania’s life was about to change, because Simon and Schuster not only offered her a contract for The Girl from Munich but also its sequel, Suitcase of Dreams, which has now also been published.

 “Although I knew my book had passed the acquisitions meeting, it wasn’t until I received the offer that I felt like I could finally relax and celebrate.
 The most beautiful part was that my grandmother’s stories were responsible for my first book being published, for beginning my career in writing and for making my dream come true.
 I’m sure I grinned for days after.”